 As the political, intellectual, and cultural capital of China, Beijing is a dynamic city reinventing itself for the 21st century.
-Yet Beijingers remain proud of a rich heritage that dates back centuries, making it the perfect place to study Chinese while learning about China's past, present, and future.
-Spend your semester exploring the maze of hutong, checking out the glitzy shopping areas of Chaoyang, hiking the Great Wall, or wandering through the majesty of the Forbidden City.
+Beijingers remain proud of their traditions, their language, and a rich heritage that dates back centuries, making it the perfect place to study Chinese while learning about China's past, present, and future.
+Spend as much time as you can indulging in this city's rich culture: explore the maze of hutong, shop the glitzy areas of Chaoyang, and wander through the majestic Forbidden City and the Temple of Heaven.

 Beijing is one of the historic capitals of the Chinese Empire and is the political and cultural center of the People's Republic.
 It is not the most populous city in China, but after a rush hour ride on a Beijing bus or an attempt to cross a major street, you may think so.
 (The population of this ever-growing city now exceeds 22 million).